We need to stop differentiating between male and female leadership. The only thing that matters is good leadership.

 The Harvard Business Review has a great deal more to say on this subject, and is well worth looking into.

 I’ll sign off with a closing thought.
 Diversity in the workplace is our strength and the key to solving problems.
 We’re taking steps toward a more diverse future but we’re not there yet.
 The change is still frightening to some.
 It’s up to all of us to overcome that fear and create a unified corporate world.
-That was a driving force of the LEAD Network event, and that remains a personal mission for me and countless other working women all over the world.
+That was a driving force of the LEAD Network event, and that remains a personal mission for me and countless other working women, and men, all over the world.